lisardowo/Ghost-In-The-Shell/README.md

 ## 6 Current Known Gaps

-  1. lack of proper buffer/memory management
-  2. Current line editor does not support advanced editing
-  3. Autocompletion is first token only, does not have any class of argument-aware/flags completion
+  1. Autocompletion is first token only, does not have any class of argument-aware/flags completion
-  5. no config system
+  2. no config system
-  6. some buffers are fixed size
-  7. Error messages even tho are functional, some outpus are inconsistent in style and detail
-  8. quoting can still fail in specific cases
-  9. The program does not consider specific cases and states that the terminal can take
+  3. The program does not consider specific cases and states that the terminal can take
-  10. history file is created in the relative path where the shell is started
-  11. Shell will only work in linux enviroments
+  4. Shell will only work in linux enviroments
-  12. Codebase is unnecessary long and could be hard to modify

 ## 7 Installation and Quick Test